-17 Personal Interview (01/19/2021, 06/24/2020, 12/23/2020).
+Personal Interview (01/19/2021, 06/24/2020, 12/23/2020)

-By the end of 2015,18 the government enacted a new law on renewable energies that was implemented in 201619 under the Renovar auctions.
-In front of the failure of the previous law, policymakers in Argentina implemented
+By the end of 2015, the government enacted a new law on renewable energies that was implemented in 2016 under the Renovar auctions.
+In front of the failure of the previous law, policymakers in Argentina implemented broader measures to deregulate the electricity sector.

-This broad reform entailed three different measures: (1) the liberalization of electricity prices that proved to be a positive price signal for new investors;20 (2) the inclusion of contracts between generators and private actors without the intervention of the state;21 and (3) the institutionalization of external actors-e.g., the World Bank-as economic guarantees for generators to prevent late and discretional payments of the state.
+This broad reform entailed three different measures: (1) the liberalization of electricity prices that proved to be a positive price signal for new investors; (2) the inclusion of contracts between generators and private actors without the intervention of the state; and (3) the institutionalization of external actors-e.g., the World Bank-as economic guarantees for generators to prevent late and discretional payments of the state.